akaincore/test-app/readme.md

 * create config file with `cp .env.example .env`
 * setup database connection at .env
 * install dependencies with `composer install`
+* make storage dir writable if it does not
 * run `php artisan key:generate`
 * run `php artisan migrate` to run migrations
 * run `php artisan db:seed` to seed database with test data